bhklab/pyKuLGaP/README.md

 # pyKuLGaP

-A Python package for statistical analysis and plotting of Patient Derived Xenographt (PDX) models of cancer.
+A Python package for statistical analysis and plotting of Patient Derived Xenograft (PDX) models of cancer.

 ## Classes